|

 - Passenger door light emitting diode (LED) indicators with electronic door chimes

-- Fully airconditioned from new, with no openable passenger windows
+- All carriages fully airconditioned from new, with no openable passenger windows

 - A light, plain white coloured interior, including all laminated and fibreglass panels